Join the 85,000 open source advocates who receive our giveaway alerts and article roundups.

 Gmail has enjoyed phenomenal success, and regardless of which study you choose to look at for exact numbers, there's no doubt that Gmail is towards the top of the pack when it comes to market share.
 For certain circles, Gmail has become synonymous with email, or at least with webmail.
 Many appreciate its clean interface and the simple ability to access their inbox from anywhere.

 But Gmail is far from the only name in the game when it comes to web-based email clients.
 In fact, there are a number of open source alternatives available for those who want more freedom, and occasionally, a completely different approach to managing their email without relying on a desktop client.
+You'll still need an email server to use with these clients.
+If you don't already have a favorite, look for an upcoming article with some options to consider.

 Let's take a look at just a few of the free, open source webmail clients out there available for you to choose from.

 First up on the list is Roundcube.
-Roundcube is a modern webmail client which will install easily on a standard LAMP (Linux, Apache, MySQL, and PHP) stack.
-It features a drag-and-drop interface which generally feels modern and fast, and comes with a slew of features: canned responses, spell checking, translation into over 70 languages, a templating system, tight address book integration, and many more.
+Roundcube is a modern webmail client that will install easily on a standard LAMP (Linux, Apache, MySQL, and PHP) stack.
+It features a drag-and-drop interface that generally feels modern and fast, and comes with a slew of features: canned responses, spell checking, translation into over 70 languages, a templating system, tight address book integration, and many more.
 It also features a pluggable API for creating extensions.

-It comes with a comprehensive search tool, and a number of features on the roadmap, from calendaring to a mobile UI to conversation view, all sound promising, but at the moment these missing features do hold it back a bit compared to some other options.
+It comes with a comprehensive search tool, and a number of features on the roadmap, from calendaring to a mobile UI to conversation view, sound promising, but at the moment these missing features do hold it back a bit compared to some other options.

 Roundcube is available as open source under the GPLv3.